momentum-projects/momentum-helm/express.md

 # Express

+## Prisma

+This afternoon we worked to set up a project with Prisma.
+We mostly followed this [example](https://www.prisma.io/docs/getting-started/setup-prisma/start-from-scratch/relational-databases/querying-the-database-typescript-postgres/)

 ## Web serving intro

 run `npm build --optimize` in your __Angular__ project directory.
 Then `cd dist/<projectname>`.
 From there, run `python3 -m http.server` (if that doesn't work, try removing the `3` from python and trying again)